Modern slavery statement

 Our key policies and procedures which contribute to minimising the risk of modern slavery and human trafficking in our organisation and our suppliers include our:

 - Risk management policy – which is designed to keep all our activities in line with all applicable laws, regulations and codes of governance (including in relation to slavery and human trafficking).

 - Health, safety and environment policy – a key aim of which is to ensure the wellbeing of all our employees and anyone else who may be affected by our activities.

 - HR procedures – we check that all our staff have appropriate right to work documents and ensure that they are paid fairly and enjoy a competitive remuneration package.
 We have procedures in place to safeguard the interests of young people and any unpaid work experience volunteers working at Wellcome.

 - Procurement policy – which sets out a number of factors to be considered when selecting our suppliers, including whether the supplier will be a good business partner for Wellcome.
 This in turn involves considerations of supplier reputation and compliance with laws and ethical procedures.

 - Agreements policy – our template agreements and standard terms and conditions require suppliers to comply with the law (including in relation to modern slavery and human trafficking).

 - Fraud and corruption policy – which reminds our people to take account of any improper or suspicious behaviour or situations and to report and deal with the risk of fraud and corruption.

 - Whistleblowing policy – which provides guidance on how to report suspected dangers or wrongdoing in the workplace.

-Our policies are monitored by a relevant policy owner within our organisation and reviewed at least every two years.
+Our policies are monitored by a relevant policy owner within our organisation and reviewed at least every three years.
 We will continue to review our policies to ensure that they are effective and appropriate.